jackmaden/philosophybreak/src/pages/articles/eternal-recurrence-what-did-nietzsche-really-mean/index.md

 ## Learn more about the eternal recurrence and Nietzsche’s fascinating philosophy

-To help you learn more about not just the eternal recurrence but the entire philosophy of Friedrich Nietzsche — as well as why this controversial, oft-misunderstood thinker holds such a special place in the history of philosophy — we’ve put together a [bite-size introduction to his life, work, and 5 greatest ideas](/introduction-to-nietzsche/), with materials delivered direct to your inbox over 6 days.
+To help you learn more about not just the eternal recurrence but the entire philosophy of Friedrich Nietzsche — as well as why this controversial, oft-misunderstood thinker holds such a special place in the history of philosophy — we’ve put together a [bite-size introduction to Nietzsche’s life, work, and 5 greatest ideas](/introduction-to-nietzsche/), with materials delivered direct to your inbox over 6 days.

 <!--nietzsche-->
 <div class="course-promo darkradial-background subscribe text-center">